devsio/devsio.github.io/articles/spring-thymeleaf.md

 {% endhighlight %}

-After including thymeleaf libraries we need to switch the Resolver in the Spring configuration.
+After including the Thymeleaf libraries we need to switch the Resolver in the Spring configuration.
 In order to configure Thymeleaf following entries should be added to the spring config

 {% highlight xml %}